woifes/node-monorepo/projects/mqtt-postgres-agent/README.md

   username: "user01"
   password: "123456"

-#postgres: everything set via environment variables
+#postgres: everything set via environment variables (can also be set as yaml)

 items:
   - topic: A/+/C #the topic to subscribe to